steveblue/angular2-rollup/README.md

 ## Quick start

+NOTE: This package requires `python` and `java JDK` to be installed prior to installion.
+Several dependencies require these services.

 - Install the cli and global dependencies

-`$ npm install -g angular2-rollup webdriver-manager codelyzer rimraf`
+`$ npm install -g angular-rollup webdriver-manager codelyzer rimraf`

 - Scaffold a new project and install dependencies